DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/06/04 v0.566**
  * NEW - `Automatic Recycler`
-       You may use this to recycle `Medical Tech Part` and any kind of equipment `Cache` to `Tech Scrap`, the recycler take time to process the items, but produces more then simply scraping, there is also chance of getting extra `Tech Scrap`
+       You may use this to recycle `Medical Tech Part` and any kind of equipment `Cache` to `Tech Scrap`, the recycler take time to process the items, but produces more then simply scraping, there is also chance of getting extra `Tech Scrap`.
+The Recycler is located at `Gang Headquarter` only player in a gang can access it

 ### **2021/06/03 v0.566**
  * Added mutiple `Backpacks`, you can craft them from `Lee's Trading Post`